Warwick-Allen/essays/theological_profile.md

 - **Not Merely Helpful**: Essential for spiritual growth, not optional.
 - **God's Ordinary Method**: Grace ordinarily flows through these means, though God is not bound by them.

-**Alignment**: This high view of means of grace aligns strongly with Wesleyan, Anglican, Lutheran, Catholic, and Orthodox traditions, whilst being less emphasised in typical Baptist and low-church evangelical circles.
+**Alignment**: This high view of the means of grace aligns strongly with the Wesleyan, Anglican, Lutheran, Catholic, and Orthodox traditions, whilst being less emphasised in the typical Baptist and low-church evangelical circles.

 ### Instituted Means
 Ordained by Christ: